 Ibrutinib’s manufacturer currently states that the drug may be interrupted for any grade 3 or greater nonhematologic toxicities, including ibrutinib-related AF.2 Once the associated toxicity has reverted to grade 1 or to baseline (ie, recovery), therapy may be reinitiated at the previous dose.
 If the toxicity recurs, the manufacturer recommends dose reduction by 1 capsule (140 mg/day).2 However, this approach is largely driven by the exclusion of concomitant anticoagulant use in the pivotal clinical trials.2

-Table 3 provides anticoagulant dosage recommendations when anticoagulation is warranted for ibrutinib-related AF management.
+Table 3 provides anticoagulant dosage recommendations when anticoagulation is warranted for the management of ibrutinib-related AF.

 Frequent monitoring of international normalized ratio is recommended for patients taking warfarin with ibrutinib.
 Because dabigatran is a major substrate for P-glycoprotein, its use with ibrutinib is discouraged.
 Other therapeutic options include ibrutinib discontinuation or dose reduction.
 However, the impact of long-term dose reductions on malignancy progression is unknown at present.